PleaseStateTheNatureOfYourInquiry/GeneralToolsForScientists/README.md

 export PYTHONPATH="/SomeWhereOnYourMachine/GeneralTools/PyQtInformationDialog:$PYTHONPATH"
 ```

 **HandyTools** is written in Python only.
-It is a collection of small functions, that are ... well **handy** (at least they are for me).
+It is a collection of small functions, that are ...  **handy** (at least they are for me).
 I developed them over the years, while working on different projects.
 This set is pretty stable and I do not make many updates or changes to it.

 **DataTools** is written in Python and some of the functions have C++ bindings, via Cython.
-This is a more recent class and needs more updating: for example the filter functions are still rather rudimentary, with only one simpe averaging filter written in C++.
+This is a more recent class and needs more work, but is in a useful state (I think): for example the filter functions are still rather rudimentary, with only one simpe averaging filter written in C++.

-If the compiled C++ files cannot be found, then automatically the Python version of the function will be used.
-You can also choose to use the Python versions:
+If the compiled C++ files cannot be found, then automatically a Python version of the function will be used.
+When calling such a function, you can choose to use the Python versions:
 see the API descriptions of the functions at the **DataTools** [documentation page](https://generaltools-for-scientists.readthedocs.io/en/latest/datatools.html), or locally
 in the docshtml folder of the repository.